kobotoolbox/docs/source/formbuilder.md

 ## Deleting a Question

-You can remove a question at any point by clicking on the red trash can.
+You can remove a question at any point by clicking on the red trash can <i class="k-icon k-icon-trash"></i>.
 You'll be asked to confirm before it is permanently deleted from your form.

 ![image](/images/formbuilder/delete_questions.gif)